GenericMappingTools/gmt/branches/5.2.0/doc/rst/source/grdreformat.rst

 4-byte grid is float or int; in such cases it is best to use the *=ID* mechanism to specify the file format.
 In all cases a native grid is considered to be signed (i.e., there are no provision for unsigned short ints or unsigned bytes).
-For header and grid details, see Appendix B.
+For header and grid details, see :ref:`App-file-formats`.

 .. include:: explain_float.rst_